SandytheTraveller/ML_course_final_project/README.md

-# ML_course_final_project
+# Tropical Cyclones classification project
-Final project for the Machine Learning course at the university.
+Classification of the types of tropical cyclone based on the official data.